-These impressive apple desserts truly are easier than pie.
-Use our professional pie crust mix for a perfect, flakey crust and you’ll have your tartlets in the oven in less than ten minutes after peeling the apples.
+These impressive apple pastries truly are easier than pie.
+Use a premade pie crust and you’ll have your tartlets in the oven in less than ten minutes after peeling the apples.

-Just pile apple slices in the center and fold over the edges.
+Just roll and cut out the pie crust pile apple slices in the center and fold over the edges.
 A quick brush of egg creates a burnished golden top.

-At our class, we serve these warm with a drizzle of cinnamon or vanilla cream syrup and a scoop of ice cream.
-Our attendees love these.
+At our class, we served these warm with a drizzle of cinnamon or vanilla cream syrup and a scoop of ice cream.
+Our attendees loved these pastries.

 Preheat oven to 375 degrees